Apply to Degree Programs Requirements

 International university or college

-If you have attended or are attending a recognized international university or college please see the University Admissions & Outreach website for information on academic requirements.
+If you have attended or are attending a recognized international university or college please see details for International University or College Students from University Admissions & Outreach for information on academic requirements.

 You will be considered for admission based on your post-secondary studies and your most recent annual average, although we will review your entire academic record.
 Program area prerequisites must be met at, or beyond, the minimum level required for admission from your educational system.